 Mustafa Kemal ‘Atatürk’ was the consummator of the Greek Genocide.
-He was born in 1881 at Salonica in Greece (then part of the Ottoman Empire).
+He was born in 1881 at Thessaloniki, Greece (then part of the Ottoman Empire).
 He attended the Ottoman Military School in Constantinople and graduated in 1905.
-Around 1908 he joined the Committee for Union and Progress (CUP).
-Kemal was an officer of the Turkish Army and founded the Turkish Nationalist Movement (the Kemalists) by regrouping the Ottoman Army, Turkish irregulars and the remnants of the CUP.
+Around 1908 he joined the Committee for Union and Progress (CUP) party.
+Kemal was an officer of the Turkish Army and founded the Turkish Nationalist Movement (the Kemalists) by regrouping the Ottoman Army, irregular fighters and the remnants of the CUP.
 He continued the genocidal policy engineered by the Committee for Union and Progress.

 Ottoman Greeks were persecuted throughout Ottoman Turkey under the Kemalists.
 Between 1919-1923, media reports, accounts from missionaries, foreign diplomats and survivor testimonies, describe the systematic persecution of native Greeks.
 On the 6th of August 1921, the Maryborough Chronicle of Queensland published an article titled “Reign of Terror by Kemalists–Massacre of Greek Subjects” referring to Kemalists rounding up Greeks in Trebizond and putting them to death.1 On the 23rd of March 1921, The Examiner of Launceston reported: “Concentration of Kemalists–Terrible Massacres of Christians”, referring to a three day massacre of Christians at Caesarea (today Kayseri) in the interior of Turkey.2 On the 14th of June 1922, a New York Times article subtitled “Kemalist Troops Employed in Systematic Campaign of Murder and Starvation” reported on the massacre of 15,000 Greek men, women and children in the district of Rhodopolis.
-The report also described how the Greeks from the town of Geronta (today Didyma) had been deported to the interior toward Mugla, a distance some 132km away.
-Dr Dalalio, an Italian physician of the Red Cross, personally witnessed atrocities by Kemalists in the town of Macri (today Fethiye) with his own eyes and the deportation of all males from the ages of 12-85 to Funjah and Malatia.3
+The report also described how Greeks from the town of Geronta (today Didyma) had been deported to the interior toward Mugla, some 130 km distant.
+Dr Dalalio, an Italian physician of the Red Cross, personally witnessed atrocities by Kemalists in the town of Macri (today Fethiye) and the deportation of all males from the ages of 12-85 to Funjah and Malatia.3

 The New York Times, 14 June 1922.

-Apart from ravaging Greeks in villages and towns, Mustafa Kemal also established special tribunals or Courts of Independence (Tr: İstiklâl Mahkemeleri) to sentence to death hundreds of influential Greeks - usually by hanging - including publishers, mayors of towns and villages and previous members of the Ottoman government.
+Apart from persecuting Greeks in villages and towns, Mustafa Kemal also established special tribunals or Courts of Independence (Tr: İstiklâl Mahkemeleri) to sentence to death hundreds of influential Greeks - usually by hanging - including publishers, mayors of towns and villages and previous members of the Ottoman government.
 Through these courts, Greek intellectuals and the political elite throughout Asia Minor were killed in a matter of months.
-In the Pontus region alone 60 people per day were hanged during the month of September 1921.6 Historian Mark Levene, in his journal titled “Creating a Modern Zone of Genocide" stated:
+In the Pontus region alone, 60 people per day were hanged during the month of September 1921.6 Historian Mark Levene, in his journal titled “Creating a Modern Zone of Genocide" stated:

 The Kemalists pursued with vigor their considered and systematic campaign for the extermination of the Greek minority in Asia Minor, which was attended with the same incredible brutality as marked the Turkish massacre of 1,000,000 Armenians in the early part of the Great War.
 8

 New York Times, 21 September 1922.

 These left-overs from the former Young Turkey Party, who should have been made to account for the lives of millions of our Christian subjects who were ruthlessly driven en masse, from their homes and massacred, have been restive under the Republican rule.”1

 He died in Istanbul in 1938.

 3. Turks Massacre 15,000 More Greeks, The New York Times, June 14, 1922 , viewed May 5, 2015,

 4. British Reports on Ethnic Cleansing in Anatolia 1919-1922: The Armenian-Greek Section, Vartkes Yeghiayan.
 Centre of Armenian Remembrance, page 172.

-5. ibid page 157.
+5. ibid, p.
+157.

 7. Creating a modern ‘zone of genocide’: The impact of nation- and state-formation on Eastern Anatolia, 1878-1923, Mark, Levene.
 Holocaust and Genocide Studies, Volume 12, Issue 3, Winter 1998, p.
 415.

-8. Nations of War Urged to Declare Turkey an Outlaw, Christian Science Monitor, 21 June 1922.
+8. Nations of War Urged to Declare Turkey an Outlaw, Christian Science Monitor, June 21, 1922.

 9. Churchill, Winston, The Aftermath, New York: Charles Scribner's Sons, 1929, p.
 444.

-10. Ihrig, S. Atatürk in the Nazi Imagination, Belknap Press, 2014.
-Page 116.
+10. Ihrig, S. Atatürk in the Nazi Imagination, Belknap Press, 2014. p.
+116.

 11. Los Angeles Examiner, Kemal Promises More Hangings of Political Antagonists in Turkey.
-1 August 1926.
+August 1, 1926.

 12. German faces probe for insult, Huriyert Daily News,viewed May 5, 2015,